-- Step 2: Flush the toilet.
+Step 2: Flush the toilet.

 - Step 3: Pour in a cup of vinegar in the bowl, mix the vinegar with the water using your toilet brush.
-Be sure to swish it around and coat the hard water stains.
+Be sure to swish it around and coat the hard water stains in a toilet.
 Leave this sit for one minute.

 - Step 4: Add a cup of baking soda, followed by another cup of vinegar.
 This will cause the mixture to fizz.
 Scrub the mixture all over the bowl with the toilet brush, and make sure you get all of the hard water stains.